Facebook to limit last-minute political ads in final US election push

 DOMESTIC, FOREIGN THREATS

-To address those threats, Facebook will label any posts seeking to delegitimize the outcome of the election, he wrote.
+To address those threats, Facebook will label any posts seeking to delegitimise the outcome of the election, he wrote.

 The company will also widen the criteria for content to be removed as voter suppression and will remove posts with misinformation about COVID-19 and voting, which Zuckerberg said could be used to scare people away from exercising their right to vote.